 Two months later, Kathy started sharing Taylor’s story with students and parents in the hopes that her message would enlighten others about the dangers of underage drinking and poor choices.
 Passionate about reaching hearts and minds, she simply shares what happened that night, how it could have been prevented and how Taylor’s death has affected her family, Taylor’s friends, and the community.
 Students and parents leave Kathi’s presentation feeling like it was their friend or daughter that was lost that fateful night.
 Her presentation goes far beyond binge drinking, underage drinking, and poor choices!
 Each audience member will take away something different.

 Kathy has made it her mission in life to spread Taylor’s Message.
 Kathi’s presentation is heart-wrenching but ends with an inspiration message of hope, love and a newfound power for students to deal with peer pressure and tough choices they face every day.
 Her honesty, openness, and heartfelt message is packed with powerful take-aways and is a presentation that will not be soon forgotten.

 Prime for Life Preview: What is Responsible Drinking?

 Thursday, April 15, 2021

-Presented by: Liz Brochu, CADY Youth Services Director/Certified Prevention Specialist and Emily Shanahan, CADY Outreach Coordinator/Certified Prevention Specialist
+Presented by: Liz Brochu, CADY Youth Services Director/Certified Prevention Specialist and Emily Shanahan, CADY Outreach and Communications Director/Certified Prevention Specialist

 Prime for Life, an evidence-based prevention, intervention and pre-treatment program, helps people learn to reduce their risk of alcohol and drug-related problems throughout life.
 This webinar will briefly cover the National drinking norms for adults and discuss what responsible/moderate drinking really means.